Competency Exam for CSCI 104 – Essential Computing I

 The Word, Excel, and PowerPoint parts are all hands-on the computer.
 You will be given handouts of a Word document, Excel spreadsheet, and PowerPoint presentation, and you will recreate these handouts on the computer.
 The computer systems and Internet part of the exam will be a combination of hands-on and written fill-in-the blank.
 This part of the exam addresses hardware and software and general questions about computer networks and the Internet.

-Among other things, for Word you need to know formatting, word count, tabs, headers and footers, tables, styles, references, and working with images.
-For Excel, you need to know formatting, formulas and functions, absolute and relative cell referencing, and creating charts.
-In the PowerPoint part of the exam you need to know how to make slides, formatting, slide numbers, an organization chart, and transitions and animation.
+Among other things, for Word you need to know formatting, word count, tabs, headers and footers, tables, styles, and working with images.
+For Excel, you need to know formatting, formulas and functions, absolute and relative cell referencing, and charts.
+The PowerPoint part of the exam will be more simple.
+Still, you need to know how to make slides, formatting, slide numbers, an organization chart, and transitions and animation.
 You will also need to know how to copy from one application to another.

 Grading is “P” pass or “F” fail.
-To receive a passing grade of “P”, you need to earn the equivalent of a ‘D’ grade or better.
+To receive a passing grade, you need to earn the equivalent of a ‘D’ grade or better.
 Study hard—the exam will be of a similar difficulty to what is given in CSCI 104.
-The exam is using the 2007 Microsoft Office software.
+The exam is using the 2007 Microsoft Office software,.
+(Office 2003 software is also available and may be used)